cypress-io/cypress/source/guides/references/browser-management.md

 We'll automatically detect available browsers based on your OS.
 In `Linux` we detect browsers by their executable binary, and in `OSX` we'll automatically find them even if they aren't in your `/Applications` folder.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "I'm confused which is the Cypress browser and which is my own browser!"
+I'm confused which is the Cypress browser and which is my own browser!
-}
-[/block]
+{% endnote %}

 You might notice that if you already have the browser open you will see two icons of the same browser in your Dock.